Distinctiveness Maximization in Datasets Assemblage: Introduction

-\textbf{The gap in the solution backbone}.
 However, the \naive{} algorithm heavily relies on the frequent computation of the exact \utility{} marginal gain of any dataset in candidate datasets during selection.
 The exact \utility{} marginal gain of a dataset is computed as the difference between the \utility{} for a set of datasets including the dataset and the \utility{} for the dataset itself.
 Thus, the union $Q(d)$ of tuple sets returned by each query in a query set $Q$ over any dataset $d$ in candidate datasets must be obtained, which demands inspecting every tuple in the candidate datasets returned for the queries provided, significantly degrading both efficiency and scalability.
-To alleviate this problem, a natural choice is to effectively and efficiently \emph{approximate} the \utility{} marginal gain rather than relying on the exact computation.
+To overcome this limitation, a natural choice is to effectively \emph{approximate} the \utility{} marginal gain rather than relying on the exact computation.

 \emph{From distinctiveness to cardinality estimation}.
 The key to estimating the \utility{} marginal gain of a dataset is to estimate the \utility{} for a set of datasets w.r.t. a query set $Q$.
-This involves estimating the size of the union of $Q(d)$ over each dataset $d$ in a set of datasets, and we refer to it as \underline{multi-dataset-query cardinality estimation} (MCE).
+This involves estimating the size of the union of $Q(d)$ over each dataset $d$ in a set of datasets, and we refer to it as \underline{multi-dataset-query cardinality estim} \underline{ation} (MCE).
 MCE can be viewed as a generalized version of the classical cardinality estimation problem~\cite{LuKKC21,YangKLLDCS20,HilprechtSKMKB20,ZhuWHZPQZC21,HanWWZYTZCQPQZL21,KimJSHCC22}, which \emph{estimates the cardinality of a single query for a single dataset} (i.e., the size of the tuple set returned by a query on a dataset).
 To distinguish between these two concepts, we refer to the latter as \underline{single-dataset-query cardinality estimation} (SCE).
 As illustrated in Example~\ref{ex:sce} below, existing SCE solutions cannot be used to solve the MCE problem since they cannot capture both overlaps among the tuple sets returned by different queries on a dataset and overlaps among different datasets.